 Design, Development and Scale-Up of Safe Chemical Processes and Operations

-The course has been specially divided up over 5 days, please download the full programme here Online Course Program 2021 the timings are UK time (GMT)
+The course has been specially divided up over 5 days on line and the timings are UK time (GMT)

-We will be using our Go-To-Webinar platform where you will be able to listen to the tutors and view their slides.
+We will be using an Online platform where you will be able to listen to the tutors and view their slides.
 A course manual will be sent via pdf before the course begins.
-There will be a chance to ask questions during the course too.
+There will be a chance to ask questions during the course and intereactive sessions.

 More about the course itself……